munnep/TFE_aws_external/README.md

 dns_zonename             = "bg.hashicorp-success.com"           # DNS zone name to be used
 tfe_password             = "Password#1"                         # TFE password for the dashboard and encryption of the data certificate_email        = "patrick.munne@hashicorp.com"        # Your email address used by TLS certificate registration
-public_key               = "ssh-rsa AAAAB3Nz"                   # The public key for you to connect to the server over SSH
+tfe_release_sequence     = ""                                   # Sequence of Terraform enterprise you want to install empty for latest public_key               = "ssh-rsa AAAAB3Nz"                   # The public key for you to connect to the server over SSH
 ```
 - Terraform initialize